MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ms.custom: devx-track-azurecli, seo-azure-cli
 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---
-# Create an Azure service principal with the Azure CLI
+# Work with Azure service principal using the Azure CLI

 Automated tools that use Azure services should always have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure offers service principals.